rust-lang/rust/text/0000-raw-lifetime-anchors.md

 While we are at it, the first parameter of `std::mem::copy_mut_lifetime` could be made a non-mutable reference.
 There is no reason for the lifetime anchor to be mutable: the pointer's mutability is usually the relevant question, and it's an unsafe function to begin with.
-This wart makes code tedious, mut-happy, or transmute-happy in cases when a container providing the lifetime for a mutable view into its contents is not itself necessarily mutable.
+This wart may breed tedious, mut-happy, or transmute-happy code, when e.g. a container providing the lifetime for a mutable view into its contents is not itself necessarily mutable.